10 interesting facts about donor sperm

 4. What is the difference between a Non-ID Release and an ID Release donor?

-Sperm donors can decide if they want to be Non-ID Release or ID Release Sperm Donor.
+Donors can decide if they want to be Non-ID Release or ID Release Sperm Donor.
 A Non-ID Release donor means that no one will never be able to know the identity of the sperm donor.

 An ID Release donor means that a child will get the opportunity to receive the sperm donor’s last known address, name and birth date when the child turns 18.